Skip to content

 What contributes to restaurant food waste?

 The increase in meal portion sizes over the last 30 years is a major contributing factor to the problem of restaurant food waste.
-In fact, today’s restaurant portion sizes are 8 to 10 times larger than what is recommended by the USDA and Federal Drug Administration.
+In fact, today’s restaurant portion sizes are 2 to 4 times larger than what is recommended by the USDA and Federal Drug Administration.

 When restaurant food is wasted, the fancy plates of food are not the only things being discarded.
-The water and agricultural chemicals used to nourish plants, energy spent on growing food products and labor used to store, transport, and prepare food all go to waste.
+The water and agricultural chemicals used to nourish plants, energy spent on growing food products, and labor used to store, transport, and prepare food all go to waste.

 Is food waste recycled into compost?